rikschennink/rikschennink.nl/_posts/2014-08-25-gulpin-sass-to-css.md

 SASS, a way to use variables in your CSS, nest selectors, write mixins, loops and use all that other over-the-top tech you always dreamed of.
 But, with great power comes great responsiblablabla.
 Seriously though, this stuff is like [cocaine](http://www.heydonworks.com/article/reinventing-the-hyperlink), so take it easy.

-Okay, focus, run `npm install --save-dev gulp-sass` to add the SASS task to your project.
+Okay, focus, run <kbd>npm install --save-dev gulp-sass</kbd> to add the SASS task to your project.

-Now let's alter our `gulpfile.js` a bit.
+Now let's alter our "gulpfile.js" a bit.
 Time to use those Kung Fu copy paste skills once more.

 {% highlight javascript %}
 var gulp = require('gulp');